Sublinearly Morse Boundary I: CAT(0) Spaces: Introduction

 To our knowledge, the $\kappa$--Morse boundary defined in this paper is the first boundary that is both invariant under quasi-isometries and a model for the Poisson boundary.
 By comparison, the visual boundary is known to be a model of the Poisson boundary for \CAT groups but it is not QI-invariant, while the Morse boundary (\cite{contracting}) is quasi-isometrically invariant but has zero measure with respect to random walks, hence, in general, it is not a model for the Poisson boundary.

 The function $\sqrt{t \log t}$ arises from the fact that a generic trajectory of the random walk spends a logarithmic amount of time in each flat (\cite{relativehyperbolic}, see also Theorem \ref{T:log-exc}).
 As shown in \cite{qt}, the same logarithmic excursion property also holds for generic elements with respect to the uniform measure on balls in the Cayley graph of $G$.
-This suggests that the $\kappa$--Morse boundary should have full measure not only with respect to the hitting measure for random walks but also with respect to the Patterson-Sullivan type measure obtained as a weak limit of uniform measures on balls.
+This suggests that the $\kappa$--Morse boundary should have full measure not only with respect to the hitting measure for random walks but also with respect to the Patterson-Sullivan type measure obtained as a weak limit of uniform measures on balls (in fact, since the first draft of this paper, this has been proven in \cite{GQR}).